abhigyanTakt/Weather_Data-Analysis-and-Prediction/README.md

 </div>

-### Log file:
+### Log
-- Aug 6,2026 added option like dark mode and light mode

-## Log
  - 07/11/2026 Changed the models
  - A bit late but deepseek model api is in beta (idk i just working on it)
  - 02/08/2026 fix bugs and graphs issues
+ - Aug 6,2026 added option like dark mode and light mode
  - 10/08/2026 changes graphs outlines